dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 </VersionBlock>

-All of these strategies are inherited via from dbt-postgres.
+All of these strategies are inherited from dbt-postgres.

 ## Performance optimizations

 ### Using sortkey and distkey

 Tables in Amazon Redshift have two powerful optimizations to improve query performance: distkeys and sortkeys.
 Supplying these values as model-level configurations apply the corresponding settings in the generated `CREATE TABLE` <Term id="ddl" />.
-Note that these settings will have no effect for models set to `view` or `ephemeral` models.
+Note that these settings will have no effect on models set to `view` or `ephemeral` models.

 - `dist` can have a setting of `all`, `even`, `auto`, or the name of a key.
 - `sort` accepts a list of sort keys, for example: `['timestamp', 'userid']`. dbt will build the sort key in the same order the fields are supplied.